There is a time and a place for everything, including ignoring things.

 Just because you haven’t figured out how to solve certain problems yet doesn’t mean you are sentenced to a life of living with them.
 There are great books, workshops, therapists, and other people out there who have walked this walk.
 If you’re someone looking for a better answer, you are ahead of those who ignore problems, or keep doing what doesn’t work.

 Margie Wheelhouse is a Licensed Marriage and Family Therapist.
-She provides couples and individual counseling in her office in Springfield, Illinois, and throughout the state by phone and web.
+She provides couples and individual counseling in Springfield, Chicago and throughout Illinois, by phone and web.
 She helps couples build great relationships and repair broken ones.
 She’s currently ignoring a growing pile of laundry, hoping it will go away.